Showing 1–12 of 72 results

 This book encourages endodontists to develop a sound technical and theoretical understanding of CBCT.
 The authors compare the capabilities of modern CBCT imaging with traditional radiography and also present vital information about image interpretation and perception to increase competence and confidence in CBCT interpretation and minimize overdiagnosis and subsequent overtreatment.

-This book presents useful tips and strategies on how to integrate the Invisalign system successfully into clinical practice.
-The authors review the diagnostic protocols and the biomechanics of aligners before presenting Invisalign treatment protocols.
-With the support of accompanying case documentation, discussion of each malocclusion includes information on the associated symptoms, the rationale behind the selected treatment approaches, and the various outcomes achieved.
-The last section of the book deals with the advantages of the Invisalign system, and is intended to decide help patients and clinicians whether this system can provide optimal treatment outcomes in particular clinical situations.
-This is a practical manual for any clinician interested in the novel treatment modality of aligner orthodontics.
+This book presents useful tips and strategies on how to integrate aligner orthodontics successfully into clinical practice, whether outsourced or with in-office aligner treatment.
+This second edition sees the authors review the diagnostic protocols and the biomechanics of aligners before presenting aligner orthodontics protocols.
+Supported by accompanying case documentation, the discussion of each malocclusion includes information on the associated symptoms, the rationale behind the selected treatment approaches, and the various outcomes achieved.
+The separation into sections on each malocclusion helps patients and clinicians in deciding whether this system can provide optimal treatment outcomes for a particular clinical situation.
+This is a practical manual for any clinician interested in the treatment modality of aligner orthodontics.

 A Desk Reference